Support for people living with dementia

 - Bracknell Forest Help Yourself website - helps you to find and connect to lots of useful information and support

-- The Alzheimer's Society - advice on assistive technology
+- The Alzheimer's Society - advice on assistive technology and how to make your home dementia friendly.

 - Forestcare - telecare solutions for individuals and organizations